LukePappa/Ourism/text.md

 This is being.
 It transcends, grounds, and is everything.
-Oneness with being constitutes true fulfillment.
+Conscious unity with being constitutes true fulfillment.